dddeeemmmooonnn/nova-multicolumn-filter/README.md

 * preset - preset columns when filter is empty, applied after opening filters menu

-* column - column name, if you want to use several types for one column (why?)
+* column - column name, if you want to use several types for one column

 ### Authors